hao-fang/ee596_spr2018_lab4/README.md

-# EE596 Lab 4 -- Build Recurrent Neural Network Language Model in Python
+# EE596 Lab 4 -- Build An Recurrent Neural Network Language Model in Python

 Course Webpage: [EE596 -- Conversational Artificial Intelligence](https://hao-fang.github.io/ee596_spr2018/)

-## Task 1: Code up the recurrent neural network (RNN)
+## Task 1: Recurrent neural network (RNN) basics
 * This part you will learn the math behind RNNs and how to do the [backpropagation](https://en.wikipedia.org/wiki/Backpropagation) with them.
 	* If you are not familiar with RNNs, please follow this [link](https://en.wikipedia.org/wiki/Recurrent_neural_network).
 	* In a nutshell, the RNN is the backbone for many sequential modeling problems.
 There are many sequential modeling problems in NLP, such as language modeling, part-of-speech tagging, and named entity recogition.
 Many non-sequence problems can be also cast into sequence modeling problems.